David Holt (politician): Oklahoma State senate

 In June 2021, a publicly released poll of Oklahoma City voters found that Holt was favored by Republicans 54%-19% and by Democrats 61%-12%.
 The pollster wrote, "In today's political environment, it is very unusual to see a candidate who is able to draw such support from members of both parties."
+In April 2022, Holt led a delegation of 12 mayors to Israel, where they met with various officials, including the mayors of Tel Aviv and Jerusalem.